vsuorant/sshpyk/README.rst

 Running the ``sshpyk list`` by default will check the remote kernels and the corresponding SSH connections (you can use ``--no-check`` to skip the remote kernel checks).
 Its output might already pinpoint the issue.
 You can pass a verbose ``sshpyk list -vvv`` flag to get more detailed logs (or just ``-v`` or ``-vv``).

-Make sure you can ``ssh -o BatchMode=no -vvv remote_server_sshpyk "sleep 1 && exit"`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.
+Make sure you can ``ssh -o BatchMode=no -vvv remote_server_sshpyk "echo CONNECTED"`` into your remote host without password prompts, before attempting to launch the ``sshpyk`` kernel.

 To debug problems during kernel launch/shutdown/restart/etc., you can launch the sshpyk kernel manually with verbose logging.